May 17, 2023

 Substitutions And Additions

-CHEESE: If you can not find a cheddar-mozzarella cheese blend as an 8-ounce block, then you can certainly use 1 cup shredded sharp cheddar cheese along with 1 cup shredded mozzarella cheese.
-Some other great cheese substitutes would be 8-ounce Colby-jack cheese, cheddar-jack cheese, or all-sharp cheddar cheese.
+CHEESE: If you can not find a cheddar-mozzarella cheese blend as an 8-ounce block, then you can certainly use one cup of shredded sharp cheddar cheese along with one cup of shredded mozzarella cheese.

-MILK: You can substitute whole milk for the half & half in this Velveeta shells recipe, but your sauce will be slightly thinner.
 I do not recommend low-fat or non-fat milk for this recipe as it will make your sauce too thin, and the sauce will not cling to the pasta as well.

 How To Make This Shells And Cheese Recipe